Synchronous vs. Asynchronous: Why Timing Changes Everything

 Information Decay

-• Buyers who don't receive same-day response are **4x more likely** to contact competing agents
+- Buyers who don't get a same-day response are far more likely to contact competing agents

 Context Loss